Skip to content

 Wonder Woman Reading Order

-Princess Diana of Themyscira is Wonder Woman, the most famous female superhero in the Patriarch’s World, and a feminist icon.
-Sometimes known under her civilian identity as Diana Prince, she’s an Amazon from the island nation of Themyscira and a founding member of the Justice League.
+Princess Diana of Themyscira is Wonder Woman, the most famous female superhero in the Patriarch’s World and a powerful feminist icon.
+Known in her civilian identity as Diana Prince, she hails from the hidden island of Themyscira, home of the Amazons, and is a founding member of the Justice League.

-Created by the American psychologist and writer William Moulton Marston (inspired by his wife, Elizabeth, and their life partner, Olive Byrne) and artist Harry G. Peter, Wonder Woman made her first appearance in All-Star Comics #8—released on October 21, 1941.
+Created by William Moulton Marston, a psychologist and writer inspired by his wife Elizabeth Marston and their partner Olive Byrne, Wonder Woman was brought to life by artist Harry G. Peter and made her debut in All-Star Comics #8 on October 21, 1941.

-She’s a princess, a warrior, and an ambassador.
-Beautiful as Aphrodite, wise as Athena, stronger than Hercules, swifter than Mercury … she is Wonder Woman!
+She is a princess, a warrior, and an ambassador.
+Beautiful as Aphrodite, wise as Athena, stronger than Hercules, and swifter than Mercury—she is Wonder Woman!

 Read More »Wonder Woman Reading Order